Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 Attributes:             0x0002
 ```

+As you might have guessed already the extenstion of a file for this section is "*.guided".

 # `EFI_SECTION_FIRMWARE_VOLUME_IMAGE`

 With the help of `EFI_SECTION_FIRMWARE_VOLUME_IMAGE` section we can include full Firmware Volumes (FV's) into the sections: